Notwithstanding its limited resources, mass medical mission has attained the following monumental milestones:

 Religious leaders were not left out in the advocacy.
 One of the staunch supporters of mmm/NCPP from the early days was Pastor (Mrs.) Folu Adeboye (the “mummy G.O.” of the Redeemed Christain Church of God, RCCG).
 For her immense contribution, Pastor (Mrs.) Adeboye later became the first individual to be honoured with the NCPP Angel of Hope award on December 27, 2010.

 Several other churches have offered their support including The Primate of the Anglican Church (His Grace, the Most Revd Nicholas Dikeriehi Okoh) who invited NCPP National Coordinator to address the Synod in Abuja.
-Also, His Eminence, Anthony Cardinal Olubunmi Okojie invited the NCPP Coordinator to address the Roman Catholic Archdiocesan laity.
+Also, His Eminence, Anthony Cardinal Olubunmi Okojie who invited the NCPP Coordinator to address the Roman Catholic Archdiocesan laity.
+His Grace Archbishop Adewale Martins, is an advocate of the BIG WAR Against Cancer.

 The Fountain of Life Church led by Pastor Taiwo Odukoya initiated an annual prison outreach in collaboration with NCPP.
 The Pentecostal Fellowship of Nigeria organized a mega programme anchored by its National Secretary, in support of NCPP.